New Bounds on Diffsequences: Powers of

 In the second case, $a_{i+1}-a_i$ is a multiple of $2^u$, the length of a sub-block, so $a_{i+1}$ appears $2^l$ sub-blocks after $a_i$ for some $l$.
 In the third case, we note that $a_{i+1}-a_i$ cannot be divisible by the sub-block size $2^u$.
 Therefore, it is at most $2^{u-1}$, so $a_i$ and $a_{i+1}$ are in consecutive sub-blocks.

-If we consider what sub-blocks $a_1,a_2,\cdots,a_k$ lie in and ignore those that are not the first $a_i$ in their respective sub-block, this corresponds to a monochromatic $D$-diffsequence with respect to the coloring $P_t$.
+If we consider what sub-blocks $a_1,a_2,\dots,a_k$ lie in and ignore those that are not the first $a_i$ in their respective sub-block, this corresponds to a monochromatic $D$-diffsequence with respect to the coloring $P_t$.

 \begin{exmp} $5,6,10,11,12,28$ is a monochromatic $D$-diffsequence in color $0$ with respect to the coloring $P_{2,2}$.
 If we look at the sub-blocks these are in, we have $2,2,3,3,3,7$.
-Ignoring repeated occurrences of the same sub-block leaves us with $2,3,7$ which is a monochromatic $D$-diffsequence of color $0$ with respect to $P_2$. \end{exmp}
+Ignoring repeated occurrences of the same sub-block leaves us with $2,3,7$, which is a monochromatic $D$-diffsequence of color $0$ with respect to $P_2$. \end{exmp}

-Applying Lemma \ref{smallgaps} to this $D$-diffsequence gives that for $m=0,1,\cdots,t-2$, there are at most $m+1$ occurrences of $a_i$ and $a_{i+1}$ in the original sequence at a distance of $2^m$ sub-blocks apart.
+Applying Lemma \ref{smallgaps} to this $D$-diffsequence gives that for $m=0,1,\dots,t-2$, there are at most $m+1$ occurrences of $a_i$ and $a_{i+1}$ in the original sequence at a distance of $2^m$ sub-blocks apart.
 In particular, there is at most one $i$ for which $a_i$ and $a_{i+1}$ are in consecutive sub-blocks.
-For $m=1,\cdots,t-2$, there at most $m+1$ values of $i$ with $a_{i+1}-a_i=2^{m+u}$.
+For $m=1,\dots,t-2$, there at most $m+1$ values of $i$ with $a_{i+1}-a_i=2^{m+u}$.

-In the first case, $a_{i+1}$ is in a later position within the sub-block than $a_i$ is.
-There is at most one time (the third case), where $a_{i+1}$ can be earlier in its sub-block than $a_i$ is.
+In the first case, $a_{i+1}$ is in a later position within the sub-block than $a_i$ is, while in the second case, $a_{i+1}$ is in the same position within its respective sub-block as $a_i$.
+In the third case, $a_{i+1}$ is earlier in its sub-block than $a_i$ is, but since these are consecutive sub-blocks, this can happen at most once.
 Thus, if we keep track of changes in the position of $a_i$ within its sub-block, it can increase within the range $1$ to $2^u$, decrease once, then increase again, potentially up to $2^u$.
-This means the gaps accounted for by the first and third cases sum to at most $2(2^u)-1$.
-For $m=1,\cdots,t-2$, we have an upper bound on the number of gaps of size $2^{m+u}$.
+This means the gaps of size less than $2^u$, accounted for by the first and third cases, sum to at most $2(2^u)-1$.
+For $m=0,\dots,t-2$, we have an upper bound on the number of gaps of size $2^{m+u}$.
 We can then obtain a lower bound on the number of gaps of size at least $2^{t+u}$.
 (Note that gaps of size $2^{t-1+u}$ cannot occur in a monochromatic $D$-diffsequence with respect to $P_{t,u}$.)

 Although it is possible for gaps of size $2^u$ to occur in a monochromatic $D$-diffsequence with respect to $P_{t,u}$, there is never any reason to use them if the goal is to minimize $a_k$.
 This is because a gap of size $2^u$ can only occur if two sub-blocks of all $1$'s or two sub-blocks of all $0$'s are adjacent.
 In that case, it is better to use $2^u$ consecutive gaps of size $1$ in place of one gap of size $2^u$.
 This means there are at most $\displaystyle\sum_{m=1}^{t-2}(m+1)$ gaps of size less than $2^{t+u}$ accounted for by the second case, in addition to at most $2^{u+1}-1$ gaps of size less than $2^{t+u}$ accounted for by the first and third cases.
 There are a total of $k-1$ gaps $a_{i+1}-a_i$, so at least